Many millions of people are stuck with the habit of smoking. They know its bad for...

 The overstated potential of Neomania is tempting to the budgeteer.
 Incorporating the newest trends is a sign of being “up to date”.
 Yet, lessons learned and a register of risk and potential development makes transparent, that the main drivers mostly are of lasting nature.

-The wish list of the “have and must to” adds to the dilemma of balancing cost and benefits of the important future potentials.
+The wish list of the “have and must to” adds to the dilemma of balancing costs and benefits of the important future potentials.
 A well trained and experienced brain is required more than a digital heuristic to spread the useful trends from the brief flares of high hopes.
 The individual assessment again a sign against weighting Neomania too high and it is not to mistaken for succession and evolution.Two short ones to consider at the end.

 FP&A makes extensive use and takes preemptive measures on these effects.
 Both are influential and the bias is used to hide a bitter truth in the middle.
-There it is hidden best while against public opinion: the first impression is important at an instance; the last words have the lasting effect.
+There it is hidden best while against public opinion: the first impression is important at an instance; the last words have a lasting effect.

 To demonstrate how the brain is wired: choose John or Jim – who does your brain like better?